ricilandolt/shadowr/README.md

 `get_parent_element(shadowObject, element)`:
 Use this to get the parent element if web element

-`get_child_elements(shadowObject, element)`:
-Use this to get all the child elements of parent element

 `get_sibling_element(shadowObject, element, css_selector)`:
 Use this to get adjacent(sibling) element using css selector